Video tutorials

 Step 5:

-Select an existing study or insert a new one.
+Select an existing Study or create a new one.

-Select dose tolerance as a percentage of Dmax or Dnorm (global normalization) or of the local dose (local normalization).
+Select dose tolerance as a percentage of Dmax or Dnorm (for global normalization) or of the local dose (for local normalization).

 Insert the distance tolerance in mm.

 Select the distribution from which global gamma dose tolerances and the threshold dose are calculated.
-Either the reference or the evaluation dose distribution can be used.
-(Default: Evaluation)
+You can use either the reference or the evaluation dose distribution.

 If selected, the automatic fine registration will improve your manual registration.

 If selected, the application will consider that the images contain relative doses.
-In order to optimize the γ-index results, doses in Image A will be scaled.
+To optimize the γ-index results, doses in Image A will be scaled.

 The maximum gamma value restricts the search space around each reference point.
 (Default: 2.0)

 The edges of the reference dose distribution have misleadingly high γ-index values.
 They are excluded by default with the automatic ROI.
-Alternatively, you can select a different ROI manually.
+Alternatively, you can manually select a different ROI.

 Step 7:

-You can change Gamma inputs to launch several Gamma Index calculations in parallel.
-For instance, you can change tolerances, apply relative dosimetry, etc., and click on Calculate again.
+You can adjust Gamma inputs to initiate several Gamma Index calculations in parallel.
+For example, you can modify tolerances, apply relative dosimetry, and more, then click Calculate again.

 In My Work:

-Click on the Fast Gamma button to re-evaluate Gamma Index comparisons.
+Click on the Retry button to re-evaluate Gamma Index comparisons.

 Fast Gamma